 Theme based ministry, sometimes called theme based church, helps create multigenerational connections, as people of all ages explore common themes in age-appropriate ways.
 And theme based ministry extends faith development beyond Sunday morning.
 Families can continue the conversation in the car ride home or over the dinner table; small groups that meet during the week can go deeper with the theme.

 Chalice Children (Nursery)

-Children Kindergarten to 12th grade spend the first 20 minutes of the service in the sanctuary with their family.
+Children Kindergarten to 8th grade spend the first 20 minutes of the service in the sanctuary with their family.
 After a special “story for all ages” during the service, the congregation sings the children out of the sanctuary and designated Faith Development teachers will escort the children downstairs or outside to their age specific class.
-Lessons are from the online curriculum “Tapestry of Faith” from uua.org.
-We have three classrooms; K-3rd grade, 4th-6th grade, and 6-9th grade.
-You are welcome to join your child or drop in on his or her class at any time!
+We currently have a classroom of K-3rd graders, a class of 4th-6th graders, a class of 6-8th graders and our High School Youth.
+You are welcome to join your child or drop into his or her class at any time!

 YRUU (Young Religious Unitarian Universalists) The Senior High Youth Group is a self-directed and energetically led group focused on social justice and spiritual exploration.
 In addition to participation at the congregational level, the youth also participate in district-wide events with Unitarian Universalist Youth from around the region.
 This dynamic group is a safe and welcoming place for teens to explore their own spiritual path.
 For more information please send an email to YRUUCheyenne@yahoo.com .

 Special Sunday Programming (during the school year)

 Children’s Chapel and Intergenerational Services